nkimotou/gyokuro/README.md

 ### Data Types and Structures in COBOL

 Understand how COBOL handles data, including different data types, record structures, and file handling.
 Dive into the specifics of COBOL data manipulation.

-## Getting Started

-In this section, you'll get hands-on experience writing your first assembly program and COBOL application.
-Follow step-by-step guides to build and run simple programs.

 ### Writing Your First Assembly Program